tkesgar/brunch-plain-simple/README.md

 # brunch-plain-simple

-**DEPRECATED: I am not currently using this boilerplate anymore.
-Most dependencies will be outdated, so if you still want to use this boilerplate, you need to upgrade the dependencies.**
+> **DEPRECATED**: I am not currently using this boilerplate anymore.
+Most dependencies will be outdated, so if you still want to use this boilerplate, you need to upgrade the dependencies.

 This is a minimalistic, plain, and customizable single-page app skeleton built using Brunch.